By Michelle Lee

 A few notes for the cook

-A nonstick skillet is imperative for an omelet that slips effortlessly out of the pan.
+A well-seasoned iron pan (or non-stick, PFA-free skillet) is imperative for an omelet that slips effortlessly out of the pan.

 I’ve written the recipe for one, which you can use to make omelets to order for guests — or just multiply the ingredients to match the number of diners.